Twitter's CEO thinks Elon Musk is great at Twitter. These messages must not have shown up in his feed.

-Twitter CEO Jack Dorsey said that he likes “how @elonmusk uses Twitter,” during an interview conducted Tuesday on his company’s platform.
+Twitter CEO Jack Dorsey said that he likes “how @elonmusk uses Twitter” during an interview conducted Tuesday on his company’s platform.

 “He’s focused on solving existential problems and sharing his thinking openly.
 I respect that a lot, and all the ups and downs that come with it,” Dorsey wrote of Musk.

 In a sense, Musk may indeed be Twitter’s most exciting user.
 His open thinking on the platform has opened not just a can of worms for him and his company, but entire barrels of them.
 He’s likely one of the only CEOs to have triggered a federal investigation of his own company with his own tweets.
-He’s also likely one of the only high-profile CEO’s, if not the only one, who has been sued for defamation over his tweets.
+He’s also likely one of the only high-profile CEOs, if not the only one, who has been sued for defamation over his tweets.

 Musk’s tweets haven’t just hurt himself and his businesses.
 His incessant battling with journalists on the platform has helped incite harassment of female reporters.
 Dorsey has repeatedly said “improving the health” of conversations and curbing abuse on the platform are key priorities for him.
 So it’s anyone’s guess as to why he likes, and gave such a prominent endorsement to, Musk’s record.
-Here are five times Musk’s tweets have gotten him in trouble, or done exactly what Dorsey says he doesn’t want people to do on Twitter:
+Here are five times Musk’s tweets have gotten him in trouble or done exactly what Dorsey says he doesn’t want people to do on Twitter:

-Allegedly committing securities fraud.
+Allegedly committing securities fraud

-In August, Musk tweeted “Am considering taking Tesla private at $420.
+In August, Musk tweeted, “Am considering taking Tesla private at $420.
 Funding secured.”

 Am considering taking Tesla private at $420.
 Funding secured.